JorjaFox/website/content/_posts-old-blog/2012-02-20-csifiles-hancock-byer.md

 Why the ladies who brought you "The Two Mrs. Grissoms" for goodness sake!

 Here's an excerpt of the interview, which you can <a href="http://www.csifiles.com/content/2012/02/interview-treena-hancock-melissa-r-byer/">read in full on CSI Files</a>:
-<blockquote><strong>CSI Files</strong>: This is your second season on the show, but you guys are two of just a handful of writers who’ve gotten to write for all three leads: <strong>William Petersen</strong> (Gil Grissom), <strong>Laurence Fishburne</strong> (Ray Langston), and <strong>Ted Danson</strong>.
+<blockquote>**CSI Files**: This is your second season on the show, but you guys are two of just a handful of writers who’ve gotten to write for all three leads: **William Petersen** (Gil Grissom), **Laurence Fishburne** (Ray Langston), and **Ted Danson**.
 How does that feel?

-<strong>Hancock</strong>: I never thought of it that way.
+**Hancock**: I never thought of it that way.
 That’s pretty cool.
 [Laughs.]

-<strong>Byer</strong>: We were so excited to get Billy to come in and do <a href="http://www.csifiles.com/episodes/csi/season11/the_two_mrs_grissoms.shtml" target="_blank">“The Two Mrs Grissoms.”</a> It was great meeting him, we loved working with Laurence, and Ted is awesome.
+**Byer**: We were so excited to get Billy to come in and do <a href="http://www.csifiles.com/episodes/csi/season11/the_two_mrs_grissoms.shtml" target="_blank">“The Two Mrs Grissoms.”</a> It was great meeting him, we loved working with Laurence, and Ted is awesome.
 He’s so funny and sweet.
-It was so cool for us getting to work with the original members and we’re so glad that we got to work with <strong>Marg</strong>[<strong>Helgenberger</strong>, Catherine Willows] and now to be introducing the new character.
+It was so cool for us getting to work with the original members and we’re so glad that we got to work with **Marg**[**Helgenberger**, Catherine Willows] and now to be introducing the new character.

-<strong>CSI Files</strong>: I want to share a quote that <strong>Jorja Fox</strong> (Sara Sidle) <a href="http://www.csifiles.com/content/2011/09/interview-jorja-fox/" target="_blank">gave me </a>about you two back in September: “Melissa [Byer, Co-Executive Producer] and Treena [Hancock, Co-Executive Producer], watch out for those two.
+**CSI Files**: I want to share a quote that **Jorja Fox** (Sara Sidle) <a href="http://www.csifiles.com/content/2011/09/interview-jorja-fox/" target="_blank">gave me </a>about you two back in September: “Melissa [Byer, Co-Executive Producer] and Treena [Hancock, Co-Executive Producer], watch out for those two.
 They have two of the darkest minds that I’ve ever met.
 [Laughs.]
 They’re really unassuming, sweet… like you would never in a million years think these two ladies were writing for <em>CSI</em> and writing some of our darkest stuff.”
 So I have to ask, which one of you has the darkest mind?

-<strong>Byer</strong>: [Laughs.]
+**Byer**: [Laughs.]
 Well, together we’re kind of a brain.

-<strong>Hancock</strong>: Yeah, I don’t think we can really say which one.
+**Hancock**: Yeah, I don’t think we can really say which one.
 It kind of depends on the day.
 That’s a hard one.

-<strong>Byer</strong>: I think Jorja’s got it all wrong.
+**Byer**: I think Jorja’s got it all wrong.
 [Laughs.]
 We like to say it’s our unassuming Canadian style, but we like writing the dark stuff.

-<strong>Hancock</strong>: We like it when we can balance it with a sense of humor, rather than dark for the sake of being dark.</blockquote>
+**Hancock**: We like it when we can balance it with a sense of humor, rather than dark for the sake of being dark.</blockquote>
 Credit: <a href="http://www.csifiles.com/content/2012/02/interview-treena-hancock-melissa-r-byer/">CSI Files</a>

 Now go read the rest and don't forget to watch "Stealing Home" on <em>CSI</em> this Wednesday.